 That year Omega created a dozen prototypes of the cal.
 30I movement, a 30mm size, hand-wound calibre with a tourbillon regulator.
 Unusually the Best Omega Replica Watches Review tourbillon cage took 7.5 minutes to complete a full rotation, in contrast to the standard one minute revolution that majority of wristwatch tourbillons.

 The Omega tourbillon at Phillips’ auction, however, is the original, the actual prototype wristwatch from 1947.
-Previously unknown, the watch has been confirmed by the Omega Replica Watches Museum, which possesses period photographs as well as technical drawings of the wristwatch.
+Previously unknown, the watch has been confirmed by the Fake Omega Watches Ebay Museum, which possesses period photographs as well as technical drawings of the wristwatch.
 But how this prototype left Omega and ended up in private hands, no doubt an intriguing tale, has now been lost to time.

 Only with the steel snap-back off is the cal.
 30I visible in all its raw, prototype glory.
 It is strikingly functional, with a two-third plate and a large tourbillon bridge.

 The Replica Watches tourbillon is, unsurprisingly, constructed according to the then prevailing wisdom for chronometers, meaning a bimetallic Guillaume balance with poising screws on the rim and a hairspring with Breguet overcoil.
 The look, feel and history of the watch make it a supremely nerdy timepiece.